 Each step in the How to Sell Your Services Online process has a different objective and a different strategy to get you there.

 Step #1 in How to Sell Your Services Online – Drive Traffic to Your Website

-The subject of how to get someone to come to your site could fill volumes on its own.
-Let’s just keep it simple and say that there are two main ways of getting people to come to your site – Free and Paid.
+The subject of how to get more customers and come to your site could fill volumes on its own.
+Let’s just keep it simple and say that there are two main ways of getting clients to come to your site – Free and Paid.

 Free Traffic or Organic Traffic